smashthategg/RiskGlobalDom-ML-AI/README.md

 - Player and territory modeling
 - Randomized territory assignment
 - Initial army distribution
-- Basic turn handling and attack/draft actions
+- Full turn handling and draft/attack/fortify actions
+- AFK bots to play with
 - Event logging for game state transparency

-> This project is a work-in-progress and currently does **not** include a full combat system, card trading, or user interface.
+> This project is a work-in-progress and currently does **not** include loser/winner checks, card trading, or user interface.

 ---